Docs

 To transfer information to the session storage, the HTTP session attributes are encoded in a binary format, using Java serialization.

 To get session replication working, the application code should be written in a way that all objects stored in the HTTP session are eligible for Java serialization.
-They must implement a special marker interface, java.io.Serializable.
-Objects that can’t be serializable (e.g., third party classes) must be defined transient.
+They must implement a special marker interface: java.io.Serializable.
+Objects that can’t be serializable (e.g., third-party classes) must be defined as transient.
 As a result, they’re skipped by the serialization process.
-After deserialization, transient fields are null.
+After deserialization, the values of transient fields are null.

 For Spring applications, Kubernetes Kit is also able to overcome this limitation.
 Transient fields referencing Spring beans are detected during serialization and metadata is stored along with the session attributes.
 On deserialization, transient fields matching metadata are injected with the corresponding Spring bean.

 Transient field inspection and injection is performed using Java reflection.
-For performance reasons, and to avoid potential issues with reflection access checks, restrict the inspection to only application classes.
+For performance reasons, and to avoid potential problems with reflection access checks, restrict the inspection to only application classes.

 Restrictions can be imposed by configuring vaadin.serialization.transients.include-packages and vaadin.serialization.transients.exclude-packages properties to limit the inspection to classes whose packages match the configured rules.
 You may want to exclude packages not involved in the session.